certara/pyDarwin/docs/Usage.rst

 Where \\n is the new line character.
 These sets of tokens are called tokens sets (2 tokens sets in this example one for ADVAN1, one for ADVAN3).
 The group of token sets is called a token group.
 In this example "ADVAN" is the token key.
 Each token group must have a unique token key.
 For the first set of options the text "ADVAN1" is referred to as the token text.
-Each token set consists of key-text pairs:

-token keys (described above) and
+Each token set consists of key-text pairs: token keys (described above) and token text.

-token text

 The token, (consisting of "{" + token stem +[N] + "}" where N is an integer specifying which token text in the token set is to be substituted) in the template file is replaced by the token text, specified in the tokens file.
-Which set of token key-text pairs is substituted is determined by the search algorithm, and provides in the :ref:`phenotype.<Phenotype>`
+Which set of token key-text pairs is substituted is determined by the search algorithm and provided in the :ref:`phenotype.<Phenotype>`